chibui191/110920-Project-P1-Movie-Analysis/README.md

-# Exploratory Analysis of Movies Released from 1915 and 2019
+# Exploratory Analysis of Movies Released from 1915 to 2019

 **Author**: Chi Bui

 ## Overview

-The objective of this project is to use exploratory data analysis and visualization to identify current trends and key parameters of a successful movie.
+The objective of this project is to use *exploratory data analysis* and *visualization* to identify current trends and key parameters of a successful movie.
 Using data science, we can potentially predict customer preference and determine how to construct and optimize content for our product to reach its maximum potential.

 ## Business Problem

 The filmmaking industry is currently dominated by 6 big players 'Warner Bros', 'Walt Disney', '20th Century Fox', 'Paramount', 'Sony', and 'Universal', which accounted for over 75% of the market share altogether.
 Planning for a debut into a highly competitive market for a new company would therefore require thorough analysis of the current landscape of the film industry.

-The objective of this project is to use *exploratory data analysis* and *visualizations* to investigate the relations between certain attributes like **genres**, **directors**, **production company**, **month of release** on a movie’s commercial success, as well as the correlation between **ratings** and **box office gross**.
+The objective of this project is to use *exploratory data analysis* and *visualization* to investigate the relations between certain attributes like **genres**, **directors**, **production company**, **month of release** on a movie’s commercial success, as well as the correlation between **ratings** and **box office gross**.
 Using data collected from two main sources, [**Rotten Tomatoes**](https://www.rottentomatoes.com/) and [**thenumber.org**](https://www.the-numbers.com/market/), to study market trends from 1915 to 2019 with a special focus on the 2000-2019 period would certainly provide insights on how to optimize a debut into the movie industry for a new company in 2021.

 ## Data